lupuleasa-core/Dota2-TheCore-Config-Engine/source code/ReadMe.md

 It really is just a simple four lines.
-View the .ahk.
+View "D2SpaceModifier.ahk".

 Here is all the supporting documentation you need to fully understand it: